tsaoyu/blog/_posts/2018-09-19-pinhole-photography.md

 We could make a step cut on both side of the body cup.
 This will help the increase the view angle and cover the whole area of the film (or CMOS sensor).
-The final result is shown as below
+The final pinhole len is somehow looks like this

-{% maincolumn  'assets/img/pinhole_photos/final_product.jpg' 'Inside and outside of the final result.'%}
+{% maincolumn  'assets/img/pinhole_photos/final_product.jpg' 'Inside and outside of the final result.
+You can see the chamfer for a thiner pinhole. '%}

 ## Taking a picture